Elanoir/MIMICIV/README.md

 Patient similarity analysis can be used to support physicians' decision-making, enabling them to retrieve clusters of patients sharing patterns in medical histories, identify co-occurring diagnoses (comorbidities) through pattern mining, and predict the likelihood of events such as hospital readmission or even the possibility of death.

-Electronic Health Records (EHRs) cannot be directly used to find similar patients as there is no appropriate data representation that allows it.

 Here, an exploratory analysis of the MIMIC-IV 2.2 database concerning hospital data can be found.
 Also, descriptive mining tasks, such as statistical analysis, clustering techniques, and pattern mining, are presented in order to find a data representation that enables fitting patients into well-defined clusters that have similar characteristics, and the identification co-occurring diagnoses within those clusters.